CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_rebalance.md

 ## Overview

-Entrants are given a piece of classical music, featuring ensembles comprising from two to five instruments, and asked to rebalance the instruments for a short extract.
+Entrants will be given a piece of classical music, featuring ensembles comprising from two to five instruments, and asked to rebalance the instruments for a short extract.
 The target gains for the rebalancing will be randomly created.
 Signals will be scored objectively by HAAQI and subjectively by a listener test.